 This is another point that you’ve made previously, but the most telling sign of your lack of baseline information in addressing it is that you’re discussing this only in terms of Superman’s appearances in film, which is evident of how many (or few) of the character’s stories you’ve consciously exposed yourself to.

 The most problematic point from the title of this section is how general it is.
-Can you really say that for a character who’s been in continuous publication for 75 years?
+Can you really say that for a character who’s been in continuous publication for over 75 years?
 Have you read every comic, heard every radio show, seen every cartoon, and read every novel?
-It smacks of hyperbole unbecoming of a real examination of the point you’re trying to make, and it does a disservice to that point as well as any credibility you can demonstrate as a serious observer of the character and his multimedia appearances.
+It smacks of hyperbole unbecoming of a real examination of the point you’re trying to make, and it does a disservice to that point, as well as any credibility you can demonstrate as a serious observer of the character and his multimedia appearances.

 But, circling back to the point itself, it is blatantly and categorically untrue.
 For instance, the Imperiex War had interplanetary stakes and heavy loss in Superman’s hometown, giving a lot of emotional weight to the story told.
 In The Death of Superman, he would’ve lost a great portion of his city, his people, his friends, and his country if he failed to stop Doomsday from continuing his rampage by making the ultimate sacrifice.